 One thing is for sure you’ll never be bored in Vancouver!
 There is an astonishing number and variety of events and festivals to choose from throughout the year including the marathon, Celebration of Light, Pride, Cherry Blossom Festival, music, sports, film, food, wine and many more.
 And with such a backdrop it’s no surprise.
 Did you know that Vancouver is actually home to the famous Ted Conference as well?

-Vancouver – one of the world’s most attractive cities for British people to move to
+Vancouver, British Columbia – one of the world’s most attractive regions for British people to move to

 Offering a unique combination of modern, clean urban living with spectacular scenery all around, is it any wonder that Vancouver tops the list of places which people are most interested in when considering emigration?